martin-brennan/martin-brennan.com/_posts/2015-03-16-mocks-stubs-and-injections-unit-testing-in-angular-js.md

 Next up, we have spys.
 They are probably exactly what you think they are.
 They allow you to spy on different functions, which basically wraps the function in another function and provides [a whole lot of helper properties](http://sinonjs.org/docs/#spies) that makes it easy to see whether a function has been called, how many times it has been called, the arguments it has been called with and a myriad of other data.

-This is particularly useful if there are a lot of private methods in your controller that are called within the method you are testing, where you don&#8217;t care about their result in the context of the method you are testing but you still want to know that they have been called.
+This is particularly useful if there are a lot of private methods in your controller that are called within the method you are testing, where you don’t care about their result in the context of the method you are testing but you still want to know that they have been called.
 Or, if you have a `switch` statement or a lot of `if...else` statements that can all call different functions, it is helpful to spy on those functions to see which one is called.
 The syntax is easy:

 ```javascript
 // spy on setfullname